cazwazacz/snipman/README.md

 git clone https://github.com/cazwazacz/snipman.git
 cd snipman
 npm install
+npm run setup
 npm test
 ```

+The `npm run setup` command creates a `files` directory in the project which the app uses for storing of files.
+Currently to start working you have to put a file called `hello.js` in this `files` directory.

 ## Running the application
 To run the application locally, run: